Skip to Main Content

 OSC Cross Designs Winter Parkas for Stylish City Slickers

-If you plan on backwoods moose hunting this season, Outdoor Survival Canada has you covered with its expedition-quality parkas built for sub-zero temperatures.
+If you plan on backwoods moose hunting this winter season, Outdoor Survival Canada has you covered with its expedition-quality parkas built for sub-zero temperatures.
 But if the most taxing excursion you foresee is waiting in line for brunch, you might want to check out its sister line OSC Cross.

 Parka chic is not new.
 Every year, at the first sign of snow, out come the ubiquitous, big brand down jackets with Michelin Man–heft and tundra-ready loops and pulls.
 For squeezing through crowds, cycling in the sleet and popping in and out of doors, however, as city life demands, more adaptable outerwear is required.